 One of the primary reasons that dewclaws are removed is because breeders and owners don’t understand the function of the dewclaw.
 Since the dewclaw doesn’t touch the ground, they reason, it must not actually do anything for the dog.
 Since it doesn’t do anything, the logic goes, it’s fine to remove the claw.
 This has actually led to the removal of dewclaws to be part of some breeds’ standards, which means that the claws have to be removed for dogs to participate in shows.

 While tradition isn’t always the biggest reason why dewclaws are removed, it is still one of the reasons.
 Some breeders have simply always removed dewclaws, so they continue to do so now.
 This works together with breed standards to create a self-perpetuating loop.

-Some breeders and owners remove the dewclaw because it is hard to trim.
+Some breeders and owners remove the dewclaw because it is hard to trim, particularly if the owners don’t know how to use dog nail clippers in the first place.
 They’re afraid that the nail could get overgrown or infected, which could cause health issues for their dogs.
 Others think that the dewclaw could get ripped out too easily, which could cause major issues for the dog down the road.
 This leads to the removal of the dewclaw as a preventative health measure.